zjunlp/DeepKE/example/re/standard/README.md

   - Parameters for training are in the `conf` folder and users can modify them before training.
   - If using LM, modify 'lm_file' to use the local model.
   - Logs for training are in the `log` folder and the trained model is saved in the `checkpoints` folder.
 This task supports multi card training.
-Modify `trian.yaml`'s parameter 'use_multi_gpu' to true, 'gpu_ids' set to the selected gpus.
-The first card is the main card for calculation, which requires a little more memory.
+Modify `trian.yaml`'s parameter `use_multi_gpu` to true, `gpu_ids` set to the selected gpus.
+The first card is the main card for calculation, which requires a little more memory.`show_plot` set to visualize the loss of the current epoch.The default value is False.